polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/ink.md

 ## Design

-The main goals of ink! are user friendliness, conciseness, and efficiency.
+The main goals of ink! are correctness, conciseness, and efficiency.

 ink! is designed to be as close to the Rust programming language as possible.
 The language uses [attribute macros](https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros) to